Remsberg scores on 1st play of OT, Air Force beats Colorado

-BOULDER, Colo.
-(AP) — Kadin Remsberg scored on a 25-yard run to start overtime Saturday and Air Force beat Colorado 30-23 after squandering a 13-point lead in the fourth quarter.
+Kadin Remsberg scored on a 25-yard run to start overtime Saturday and Air Force beat Colorado 30-23 after squandering a 13-point lead in the fourth quarter.

-Remsberg took a pitch, scampered down the sideline and dove into the end zone for the go-ahead score.
+“People know us as hard workers and it’s true,” Remsberg said.
+“We’re going to get the work in.
+We are going to work our craft and we are going to come out and beat people.”

+On his winning run, Remsberg took a pitch from QB Donald Hammond III and saw daylight.

+He finished it off in style, by diving in for the go-ahead score.

 The Falcons defense went to work and on fourth down forced Steven Montez to throw wide to Laviska Shenault Jr. in the corner of the end zone.
 The Falcons (2-0) stormed the field in the first meeting between the schools since 1974.

 “We want to be the kings of Colorado,” said Remsberg, whose team plays at Colorado State on Nov.
 16. “That’s how we look at it.”